emilmasoumi/rop-compiler/README.txt

     {-h --help}:
       Print this usage message.
     {-o --individually}:
-      Output the addresses in the gadget chain individually.
+      Display the gadget and the addresses in the gadget chain individually.
     {-s --select} <syntax>:
       The assembly syntax for dis/assembling. <possible values: att, gas, intel, nasm>